Tucker Barnhart Player Props: Cubs vs. Orioles

-Tucker Barnhart -- with an on-base percentage of .200 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the Baltimore Orioles, with Kyle Gibson on the mound, on June 17 at 2:20 PM ET.
+The Chicago Cubs, including Tucker Barnhart (.200 on-base percentage in past 10 games, 67 points below season-long percentage), take on starter Dean Kremer and the Baltimore Orioles at Wrigley Field, Sunday at 1:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Pirates.
+He had a hitless performance in his last game (0-for-3) against the Pirates.

 Tucker Barnhart Game Info & Props vs. the Orioles